newrelic/newrelic-node-examples/error-fingerprinting/README.md

 2. `npm run start`
 3. `npm run traffic`

-You can now login to the New Relic UI and observe errors generated in the `Errors Inbox` page.
+You can now log in to the New Relic UI and observe errors generated in the `Errors Inbox` page.